Rahul-Chauhan-2212/Docker/README.md

 ### Bind Mounts

 Used to persist editable data</br>
-it is a volume inside your local machine which watches the changes inside the folder and copes it to container.
+it is a volume inside your local machine which watches the changes inside the folder and copies it to container.

 <h5>docker run -d -p 3000:80 --rm --name feedback-app -v feedback:/app/feedback -v "C:/Users/RAHUL CHAUHAN/Documents/Docker Codes/Docker/data-volumes-starting-setup:/app" -v /app/node_modules feedback-node:volume</h5>